-12.6.
+9.6.
 Student Societies

-A student society is a body elected by AU students; society activities are supported by the DSA.
+A student society is a body elected by AU students; society activities are supported by the DSS.
 There are also academic societies in each college.
 The goals of these societies are to:

-- Encourage student participation in a variety of activities - Promote the spirit of cooperation among students, and encourage them to take on responsibility
+- a.
+Encourage student participation in a variety of activities - b.
+Promote the spirit of cooperation among students, and encourage them to take on responsibility - c.
+Provide support to new students by advising them and helping them in their new academic life - d.
+Obtain student input regarding needs and wishes, and pass the information obtained to the DSS - e.
+Act as a liaison between students and DSS supervisors - f.
+Meet with DSS members on a regular basis - g.
+Arrange for "acquaintance" meetings among students in order to break down the barrier between new students and the new academic society - h.
+Promote study ethics among students and encourage them to abide by the rules and regulations of the university - i.
+Urge students to abide by the morals, principles and doctrines required by Islam

-- Provide support to new students by advising them and helping them in their new academic life - Obtain student input regarding needs and wishes, and pass the information obtained to the DSA - Act as a liaison between students and DSA supervisors - Meet with DSA members on a regular basis - Arrange for "acquaintance" meetings among students in order to break down the barrier between new students and the new academic society - Promote study ethics among students and encourage them to abide by the rules and regulations of the university - Urge students to abide by the morals, principles and doctrines required by Islam - In line with the vision and philosophy of AU.
-The DSA arranges a series of developmental, educational and cultural courses for student leaders, with the aim of improving their performance and developing their leadership skills.
+In line with the vision and philosophy of the AU, the DSS arranges a series of developmental, educational and cultural courses for student leaders, with the aim of improving their performance and developing their leadership skills.